 Holding up his hand, choking, and coughing, he backed out of the spray zone.
-“I gotto go home.
-I need to change,” he gagged.
+“I’m going home,” he gagged.
+“I have to change.”

-The skunk’s spray drifted her way as she watched him push back up the hill.
-She felt sorry for him and marveled at the reprieve she’d been given to update Jenna AND get some advice.
+The skunk’s spray drifted her way as she watched him push up the hill.
+She felt sorry for him and marveled at the reprieve she’d been given to update Jenna AND get some sage advice.

 “He got sprayed coming down the hill.”

 “Bloody skunks!
 When did something so cute get to be such a bother?
+Where is he now?”

 “What’s going on with you and Kevin?
 Is he your boyfriend?
 O!
 M!
 G!
-Maddie your face is redder than your hair!
+Your face is redder than your hair!
 He kissed you didn’t he!
 I told you he liked you like that!
 Was I right or was I right?” she asked, adding a leggy twirl to her know-it-all opinion before turning back and continuing to probe her.
 “Did you kiss him back?”